simjunheng/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to sort the list of persons by total strengths
+1. User requests to sort the list of persons by total number of strengths
 2. Coach2K22 shows the new sorted list of persons

    Use case ends.